 Procurement and manufacturing

 Procurement and manufacturing are at the beginning of the end-to-end supply chain, with procurement logistics paving the way.
 Using the data and strategies from your planning efforts, you can start to source and receive inventory to sell on your ecommerce store.
 If you’re making the products yourself, this is the stage where you procure raw materials and move them to production.

 Make sure you factor in lead times for production and warehouse receiving so you can accurately and smoothly execute this process.
 You’ll also need to consider forecasted demand, historical sales data, and current stock availability to perfect your execution.

 Once the finished goods are ready, the next stage is moving them through the supply chain, usually from the warehouses and suppliers to retailers and distribution centres and then to the end consumer.
 An optimised distribution logistics that leverages the right technology can help you improve your distribution management.

 Some of the major supply chain execution tasks related to distribution are:

 - In the case of businesses that oversee multiple warehouses, distributing inventory strategically across different storage locations

-- Receiving inventory at the warehouse or fulfillment center, where it is processed and stored
+- Receiving inventory at the warehouse or fulfilment centre, where it is processed and stored

-- Monitoring inventory levels and optimizing them to ensure that each fulfillment center has enough stock on hand
+- Monitoring inventory levels and optimising them to ensure that each fulfilment centre has enough stock on hand

 - Packing orders and getting them ready for shipment